How to Become a CFO – A Step by Step Guide

 If you’re transitioning from another role within the financial industry, you might be finding it daunting to land your first job as a CFO.
 That’s where boutique recruitment firms like FD Capital come in.
 We specialise in matching talented financial professionals with start-ups and SMEs in search of the right candidate to help them scale their business.

 Before you can start planning your career as a CFO, you need to know what to expect.
 As it’s a leadership role, being a CFO comes with its own unique set of challenges.
 We’re sharing everything you need to know in our guide on how to become a CFO.
+For growing companies, recruit a fractional CFO is frequently part of the decision process.

 Finding your first CFO role